maslo2017/phalcon-data-table/Documentation.md

 // for array
 $config['columns'] = ["id","usersId","ipAddress","type","createdAt"];
 ```
+---
 `'s_columns'` [array|string]  - columns access.
 If no 's_columns' in config, filters off.
 Filters info: [bootstrap-table select2 filter](https://bootstrap-table.com/docs/extensions/select2-filter/)

+Used to create a query by type "column1 LIKE :bind_param1: AND column2 LIKE :bind_param2:", which allows the use of % and _ in the query

 ```php
 // for string